 We found 4 immunologists who accept QualCare near Brick, NJ.

-Dr. Mary Georgy practices allergy & immunology in Brick, NJ and Toms River, NJ.
-Dr. Georgy is in-network for several insurance carriers, including Amerigroup, Blue Cross/Blue Shield, and Coventry.
-She studied medicine at UMDNJ-Robert Wood Johnson Medical School.
-She trained at Temple University Hospital for her residency.
-She is professionally affiliated with Monmouth Medical Center Southern Campus and Community Medical Center.
+Dr. Mary Georgy is a specialist in allergy & immunology.
+She works in Brick, NJ and Toms River, NJ.
+She accepts several insurance carriers, including Amerigroup, Blue Cross/Blue Shield, and Coventry.
+She attended UMDNJ-Robert Wood Johnson Medical School and then went on to complete her residency at Temple University Hospital.
+Dr. Georgy's professional affiliations include Monmouth Medical Center Southern Campus and Community Medical Center.